k-dang/k-dang.github.io/src/data/projects/file-rename.md

 tags: ["C#"]
 ---

-A desktop application that makes it easier to batch rename files on your local file system
+This desktop application simplifies the process of batch renaming files using C#.
+It includes functionalities such as pattern matching, preview changes, and undo support.